Jason8Kang/TELL/README.md

 | 24   | What is the mode of the numbers?                                                                                               |
 | 25   | What is the average of the numbers?                                                                                            |

 The code for 25 problem templates is in Template folder.
 We use  Yi (Yi-Large-Turbo) to paraphrase the problems.
 The finally generated TABMWP-TELL is in Data folder.

 ## Experimental Setup
  In main experiments, we fine-tune three commonly used LLMs, including Mistral-7B, Qwen 2-7B, and Llama3-8B (Dubey et al. 2024) with the training set of TabMWP and TabMWP-TeLL, and the evaluations are conducted on the TabMWP test set.
 During the fine-tuning process, we set the number of epochs as 2, the batch size per device as 12, the gradient accumulation steps as 4, and the learning rate as 2e − 4.
-To achieve parameter-efficient fine-tuning, we adopt the QLoRA strategy (Dettmers et al. 2023) with XTuner2
+To achieve parameter-efficient fine-tuning, we adopt the QLoRA strategy with [XTuner](https://github.com/InternLM/xtuner/blob/main/README_zh-CN.md)
 .
 All experiments are conducted on 8 NVIDIA GeForce RTX 3090 graphic cards.

+## Citation